niranjana95/niranjana95/README.md

 - 👋 Hi, I’m @niranjana95
-- 👀 I’m interested in ...
+- 👀 I’m interested in ... cybersecurity
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning ...3rd year sns
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ...projects
-- 📫 How to reach me ...
+- 📫 How to reach me ...7010306418

 <!---
 niranjana95/niranjana95 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.